 - Place tomatillos or green tomatoes in a large roasting pan.
 Add chilies, onion, garlic and mix.

-- Roast vegetables for 30-40 minutes, stirring at the halfway mark, until most of the tomatillos/tomatoes are broken down.
+- Roast vegetables for 30-35 minutes, stirring at the halfway mark, until the tomatillos/tomatoes are starting to break down.

-- To Can: Wipe rims, seal, and process in a boiling water bath for 15 minutes.
-Remove jars to a cloth-lined surface and let cool 24 hours before testing the seals, labeling and storing for up to a year.
+- To Can: Wipe rims, seal, and process in a boiling water bath for 15 minutes, turn off burner, remove lid and let sit for 5 minutes.
+Remove jars to a cloth-lined surface and let cool 12-24 hours before testing the seals, labeling, and storing for up to a year.

-- To Freeze; let salsa cool and then transfer to prepared freezer containers.
+- To Freeze: let salsa cool and then transfer to clean freezer containers.
 Label and freeze for a year.

 This recipe has been updated- it was originally published in September of 2015.